jpwesselink/dotsec/README.md

 - Write guide on postinstall for npm/yarn/pnpm
 - Add chunking for encoding larger files with assymetric keys.
 Current limit is 4kb.
 - Add support for other encryption SDKs like GCP KMS, Azure Key Vault, etc.
-- Split up dotsec package in multiple packages, one for each SDK.
+- Split up dotsec package in multiple packages, one for each encryption SDK.
 - Add support for pulling entries to GitHub actions secrets.

 ## Limitations